-The Management Company shall at all times act in the best interests of the shareholders and according to the provisions set forth by the 2010 Law, the Prospectus and the articles of incorporation of the Company (the "Articles of Incorporation").
+The Management Company shall at all times act in the best interests of the Shareholders and according to the provisions set forth by the 2010 Law, the Prospectus and the articles of incorporation of the Company (the "Articles of Incorporation").

 The Management Company Services Agreement provides for a term of unlimited duration and may be terminated by either party upon three months' prior written notice.
-For its services, the Company will pay monthly compensation to the Management Company at the annual rates set forth in the section "Charges and Expenses".
+For its services, the Company will pay monthly compensation to the Management Company at the annual rates set forth in Appendix 2, Section D. "Charges and Expenses".